boltops-tools/ufo/docs/_reference/ufo-deploy.md

 ## Description

-deploys task definition to ECS service without re-building the definition
+Deploy task definition to ECS service without re-building the definition.

 It is useful to sometimes deploy only the task definition without re-building it.
 Say for example, you are debugging the task definition and just want to directly edit the `.ufo/output/hi-web.json` definition.
 You can accomplish this with the `ufo deploy` command.
 The `ufo deploy` command will deploy the task definition in `.ufo/output` unmodified.
 Example: